TShiotaSS/lse/README.md

 ## About LSE
 Using neural network potential (NNP), we defined local surface energy (LSE).
 LSE is a metric that reflects local reactivity at an atomic resolution.<br>
-This time we use M3GNet for NNP. <br>
+In this study, we use universal NNP M3GNet. <br>
-Using this metric LSE, we predict CO adsorption energy on high entropy alloy fastly.
+Using this metric LSE, you can predict CO adsorption energy on high entropy alloy surfaces.

 ## Environment setting